acrenwelge/Portfolio-Reference-Documents/index.md

 -   This section is used to mention your work experience with Revature's Client after placement.
 -   Used mostly for associates coming back from client projects to be re-deployed.
 -   As of now, the Work Experiences section should be blank.
 If you any previous work experience, you can mention them under the Other Experiences section.

+### Projects

+Each project you complete should be added to this section.
+Once your trainer assigns the project, it will be available in the drop-down selection.
+Projects contain a description and a list of technologies used. **You must add your roles and responsibilities on the project by including at least 5 bullet points**.

+These bullet points should talk about how you used different technologies, languages, libraries, tools, frameworks, APIs, etc. Include any metrics you have, like code coverage, code quality grades, build time, lines of code, etc. Also, start your bullet points with the active past tense verbs ("built, created, implemented, etc...").
+Do not make your bullet points too short or ramble too long - be concise and specific.
+Use the below examples to get you started.

+#### Example 1
+* Poor: *Showed users in the database*

+* Better: *Used the Collections framework and Stream API to store unique users and filter them by status*

+#### Example 2
+* Poor: *Wrote some tests that tested functionality*

+* Better: *Added unit tests to validate user inputs and increased code coverage from 20% to 70%*

+#### Example 3
+* Poor: *Displayed list of books on the webpage*

+* Better: *Leveraged Angular's HttpClient service to make async HTTP calls to back-end API to retrieve list of books to display in HTML table*

 ### Other Experiences
 -   Add your previous work experience (if any)